Farfalle pasta; butterflies and bow ties.

-Farfalle pasta is actually one of the oldest pasta shapes, having originated during the 16th century in Lombardy and Emilia-Romagna, where they are also known as ‘strichetti’.
+Farfalle pasta is actually one of the oldest pasta shapes.
+It originated during the 16th century in Lombardy and Emilia-Romagna, where it is also known as ‘strichetti’.
 I have read that in Emilia, strichetti (today’s farfalle) were invented by housewives wanting to use up extra pasta dough left over from making filled cappelletti pasta.
-Apparently, once the filling ran out the women of the region used up the remaining dough by making farfalle.
+Apparently, once the filling ran out, the women of the region used up the remaining dough by making farfalle.
 This habit became so popular that they would actually make extra dough so that there would be plenty leftover to make farfalle!

 Different types of farfalle pasta.

 This pasta comes in different sizes; small ones are called farfalline and larger ones farfallone.
 There is also a ridged version known as farfalle rigate.This shape also looks like a bow-tie and, in fact, this pasta is often called bow-tie pasta outside of Italy.

 In addition to the plain and whole-wheat versions, farfalle are often made in different colours by adding other foods to the pasta dough.
 Green is produced using spinach, black using cuttle fish ink and red using beetroot .
 This pasta is often sold in 3 colour packets; red, white and green.
 This colour combination is known as ‘tricolore’ and appears in many Italian dishes, such as caprese salad.
 These are the colours of the Italian flag, so it seems Italians have a lot of patriotic dishes!

 Farfalle pasta can be made by hand, as was the case in the past.
 It is usually made from small rectangular or oval pieces of rolled out pasta dough which have the two ends trimmed to have ruffled edges and are then pinched in the middle.
 If you want to make farfalle at home you can take a look at the video below from Jamie Oliver.
 To make enough farfalle dough for 4 people you need.